 The Student Right-to-Know Act requires that institutions receiving Title IV funding disclose certain information, including institutional graduation rates, athlete graduation rates, financial assistance awarded, and crime statistics.
 Specific guidelines exist as to the method and timing for reporting and disclosure to potential students, current students, and employees.
 Current statistics and information are available in the Mills College Catalog, as well as on the Mills College Consumer Information page.

 Mills College is required to provide a Teacher Preparation Program Report (PDF) annually to the State of California.
 California publishes and submits an annual report containing school and state-level information to the U.S. Department of Education.
-The State report is available on the Commission for Teacher Credentialing websiute Commission for Teacher Credentialing website under the section titled "Dashboards and Annual Report Cards".
-The Federal reports are available on the Title II website Title II website and select "California".
+The State report is available on the Commission for Teacher Credentialing website under the section titled "Dashboards and Annual Report Cards".
+The Federal reports are available on the Title II website (select "California").

 To register to vote, you must complete a voter registration application on paper or online.
 You can pick up a paper application at your county elections office, any Department of Motor Vehicles office, and many post offices, public libraries, and government offices.
 To have a paper application mailed to you, call your county elections office or the Secretary of State's toll-free voter hotline at 800.345.VOTE (for California voters).